 Above we stated that lines 1 and 2 and of Listing 6 would execute before the loop, that the loop itself, i.e. lines 3 to 6, would execute an indefinite number of times and that once finished, lines 7 and 8 would execute, thus finishing off the program

 This is borne out by the tracing table.
-Notice in the Line# column that lines 1 and 2 start first, that lines 3 to 6 are executed twice and that the prgram finished with lines 7 and 8.
+Notice in the Line# column that lines 1 and 2 start first, that lines 3 to 6 are executed twice and that the program finished with lines 7 and 8.
 Also notice that line 3 is executed three times; at steps 3, 7 and 11.
-The reason for the extra execution is that once the while loop finishes its second execution, control goes back one more time to line 3, where it finds that the obstacle has been decected.
+The reason for the extra execution is that once the while loop finishes its second execution, control goes back one more time to line 3, where it finds that the obstacle has been detected.
 Once this occurs the loop is exited and control passes to line 7.

 Exercise 8: Extend the program in Listing 7 so that once the robot has returned to its original position it performs a 90 degree turn to the left and then moves forward 5cm.
-It does this turn/move forward combinnation once for each 5cm step it took towards the obstacle.
-As an example if it took the robot three steps to detect the obstacle then it will do three sets of turn/move forward, thus descrbing three sides of a square.
+It does this turn/move forward combination once for each 5cm step it took towards the obstacle.
+As an example if it took the robot three steps to detect the obstacle then it will do three sets of turn/move forward, thus describing three sides of a square.
 You will have created a program containing both a for loop and a while loop!

 A hint!
 The code in line 9 of your program will be: for loopCounter in range(RobotSteps):